99designs/aws-vault/README.md

 The credentials are exposed to the subprocess in one of two ways:

+ * Environment variables are written to the sub-process.

  * Local [EC2 Instance Metadata server](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) is started.
 This approach has the advantage that anything that uses Amazon's SDKs will automatically refresh credentials as needed, so session times can be as short as possible.

- * Environment variables are written to the sub-process.

-These strategies will be tried in order, but if you want to force environment vars to be written, use `--write-env`.
+The downside is that only one can run per host and because it binds to `169.254.169.254:80`, your sudo password is required.

+The default is to use environment variables, but you can opt-in to the local ec2

 ## MFA Tokens